Table of Contents

 For further securing the sink or metal mounting plate, use lag screws and fasteners.
 It is recommended to ensure the mounting plate with those anchor bolts.
 Make sure or check that the sink or mounting plate is level before driving the second fastener.
 Please carefully note that if the wall is tile, it is best to use a masonry bit drill and a smaller twist for drilling into the support.

 Step 3: Attaching Spout, Drain Assembly & Mounting the Basin

 You can attach the new spout/tap and a drain assembly to your sink.
 The spout/tap should be inserted into the sink and should be attached with locknuts hereto.
-In most cases, it’s an advantage to install the sink bowl before mounting the basin firstly.
+In most cases, it’s advantageous to install the sink bowl before mounting the basin first.
 Hand tightening the mounting nuts will allow a faucet position; this is usually done before tightening it.

 Like we have said before if you do not have the mounting plate, the best way is to directly attach the sink to the wall using any mounting hardware.
 Note that most of the wall-mounted sinks usually come with a trim piece, which usually hides plumbing lines, therefore, attach directly to the wall mounting with lag screws.

 Step 4: Connecting Water Supply & Drainage Lines

 After attaching the mounted sink, it’s now time for you to connect the water supply for the tape and drainage lines.
 Prepare water inlet valve nipples by covering thread seal tape around them.
 Cut two water supply valves using an adjustable wrench.
 Alignment of the tube to taps is required to connect the nipple to the spout.
 This should be done to other water supply lines.
 Turn on the water supply inlets to test the spout and the drainage system of the sink.